-Each of Mr. Weidman, Mr. Gallagher, Dr. Cole and Dr. Pohlmann may be entitled to receive severance benefits after termination of his employment depending on the circumstances under which his employment terminates.
+Each of Mr. Weidman, Mr. Gallagher and Dr. Cole may be entitled to receive severance benefits after termination of his employment depending on the circumstances under which his employment terminates.
 If the Executive's employment is terminated by the Company for cause or due to his death or disability, or by the Executive without good reason, the Executive will be entitled to accrued and unpaid salary, accrued and unpaid bonus and other accrued rights under compensation and employee benefit plans in which he participates (the "Accrued Rights"), but will not be entitled to severance benefits.
-If the Executive's employment is terminated by the Company without cause or by the Executive for good reason, he will be entitled to, in addition to the Accrued Rights, severance benefits equal to (i) a pro rata portion of any annual bonus that he would have been entitled to receive based on the percentage of the then current year already elapsed through the date of termination, payable when such bonus would have been payable had he not been terminated, and (ii) subject to the Executive's compliance with non-competition, non-solicitation and confidentiality restrictions and subject to reduction by other severance or termination benefits that may be available under other plans of the Company or its affiliates, continued salary payments for twelve months after the termination date and payment of his annual bonus at target performance levels for the year of termination payable over the twelve month period after the termination date.
-If Mr. Shaw's employment is terminated by the Company without cause or following a change of control or by Mr. Shaw for good reason, he will be entitled to, subject to his compliance with noncompetition, non-solicitation and confidentiality restrictions, continued payment of his base salary plus target bonus and welfare benefits for a period of one year following such termination of employment.
+If the Executive's employment is terminated by the Company without cause or by the Executive for good reason, he will be entitled to, in addition to the Accrued Rights, severance benefits equal to (i) a pro rata portion of any annual bonus that he would have been entitled to receive based on the percentage of the then current year already elapsed through the date of termination, payable when such bonus would have been payable had he not been terminated, and (ii) subject to the Executive's compliance with non-competition, non-solicitation and confidentiality restrictions and subject to reduction by other severance or termination date and payment of his annual bonus at target performance levels for the year of termination payable over the twelve month safter the termination date.
+If Mr. Shaw's employment is terminated by the Company without cause or following a change of control or by Mr. Shaw for good reason, he will be entitled to, subject to his compliance with non-competition, non-solicitation with non-competition, non-solicitation with non-competition payable over the twelve month period after the termination date.
+If Mr. Shaw's employment is terminated by the Company without cause or following a change of control or by Mr. Shaw for good reason, he will be entitled to, subject to his compliance with non-competition, non-solicitation and confidentiality restrictions, continued payment of his base salary plus target bonus and welfare benefits for a period of one year following such termination of employment.
 Such payments are in lieu of any severance or termination benefits.
 In addition, if Dr. Cole resigns because of a sale or change of control of the Company's Technical Polymers Ticona business, and Dr. Cole has not accepted or will not continue employment with the Company or any of its affiliates or with the purchaser of Ticona or any of its affiliates, Dr. Cole will be entitled to, in addition to the Accrued Rights, severance benefits equal to (i) a pro rata portion of any annual bonus that he would have been entitled to receive based on the percentage of the then current year already elapsed through the date of termination payable when such bonus would have been payable had he not been terminated, and (ii) subject to reduction by other severance or termination benefits that may be available under other plans of the Company or its affiliates, a lump sum payment equal to three times the sum of (A) his average base salary over the three calendar years prior to the termination date (or over all prior whole calendar years if his service was for less than three years), and (B) his average annual bonus earned during the three calendar years prior to termination (or over all prior whole calendar years if his service was for less than three years), in each case including his previous service with Celanese AG.